 In addition to helping with my abdominal pain my Oska Pulse has also proven to be an effective treatment in regards to the permanent nerve damage between my pelvis and left leg caused by a surgeon who severed nerves while removing my cervix in 2008.
 Three of the top neurologists in Arizona (where I was living at the time) all said that the set of nerves that were damaged were ones that aren’t typically nicked or severed.
 They also agreed that there was nothing that could be done.
 They tried different medications to reduce my nerve pain, but instead they increased my pain.
 In 2013 I began treating all of my conditions including this one with medical marijuana.
 For the most part an Indica strain reduces or eliminates most of my nerve pain.
 However, sometimes the pain from the source of the damage skyrockets to a level that makes me wish I could saw off my leg.
 When this happens I usually use a Sativa strain of medical marijuana.
 I avoid using Sativa as much as possible because while it reduces my deep internal nerve pain it also makes my mind race.
 Like my issues with adhesions, I felt like there was no hope.
 After experiencing a remarkable difference with my abdominal pain, I decided to try treating the area of my nerve damage with my Oska Pulse.
 After just an hour on Saturday night the pain subsided.

 The reason I am starting this series is to document how and if Oska Pulse is able to improve my conditions that my doctors have given up on.
 My hope is that it will either prevent new adhesions from forming or break them down if they do.
 I am also curious to see if it will go beyond temporarily relieving extreme nerve pain and eventually repair the internal site of damage.
 In addition I have also begun treating my sacrum and have been impressed by the relief I have been experiencing.
 I invite you to join me on this journey.
 My intent is to share my progress and provide more information about how this product works.
 If you are also using Oska Pulse as part of your treatment I would love to hear what symptoms and conditions it has helped with.
 For those of you who are interested in trying Oska Pulse be sure to use promo code DIVA to save $55.
-You can try it risk free with Oska’s 90d ay money back guarantee.
-In addition if you pay using PayPal’s 6 months no payment plan and if for some reason Oska Pulse doesn’t help you, you can return it within 90 days and not spend one penny.
+You can try it risk free with Oska’s 30 day money back guarantee.